 Divorce can make life feel unraveled on countless levels.
 And no one in its sphere is immune to its effects.
 If you have children and are co-parenting, you know there will be new adjustments as you begin to open your life to new love.
 And if you plan to remarry, you will need keys to co-parenting that support your children and allow you to move on with your life.

 Research shows that children of divorce who spend at least 35% of their time with each parent have better relationships with both parents.
 They also fare better academically, socially, and psychologically.

 The takeaway here is that shared parenting, or co-parenting, should be the goal of divorced parents committed to their children’s highest good.
 (However, co-parenting isn’t always possible and sometimes it isn’t in the best interest of the children.)

-Successfully using the keys to co-parenting requires the commitment of the parents to behave as adults.
+Successfully using the keys to co-parenting requires the commitment of the parents to behave like adults.
 Their primary focus can’t be on their personal squabbles or lingering anger from their marriage.

 And if the biological parents can’t co-parent in a healthy way, adding a new spouse to the mix won’t make things any easier.

 Briefly, here is a review of the important keys to co-parenting in a healthy way.
 This is what you want your relationship to look like on behalf of your children.

 1. Clear boundaries.
 You don’t try to control one another or interfere in matters that don’t involve your children’s welfare.